-Make a beloved Korean side dish: Korean Rolled Omelette, also called Gyeran Mari.
-Soft, fluffy, melt-in-your-mouth layers of egg.
+An easy and delicious Korean side dish: Korean Rolled Omelette.
+Also called Gyeran Mari, it’s a Korean omelet with soft, fluffy, melt-in-your-mouth layers of egg.
 A blank canvas for so many flavor options.
-Make it plain or add vegetables, hot dogs, green onion, roasted nori, or cheese — whatever you like!
-Perfect for breakfast or brunch, tucked into lunch boxes, or as a side dish or main for dinner.
+Add ham, carrot, green onion, roasted nori, or cheese — whatever you like!
+Perfect for breakfast, for lunch boxes, a satisfying side dish, or easy main dish with rice.

-Korean-style rolled omelets pack extremely well, making them a popular favorite for lunch boxes or picnics.
-They taste good at room temperature and are a common lunch box item or dosirak.
-I often pack
+Korean-style rolled omelets also pack exceptionally well, making them a popular picnic item.
+They taste good at room temperature and make a quick lunch, bento box, or great side dish.

 Ingredients: